animatedb/solar/README.md

 <img src="images/conduit-interior1.jpg">
 Finally the conduit down to the inverter.
 Note that all of the conduit so far has been for the DC electrical to the inverter.
 The DC wiring was supplied in the kit.
 <img src="images/inverter1.jpg">
 This shows the back of the inverter where the AC is going towards the AC disconnect switch.
 This is a very short piece (couple inches) of conduit that just goes into the wall.
-Then the AC electrical goes to the AC switch.
+Then the AC electrical (line side) goes from the main meter box to the AC switch.
 <img src="images/inverter2.jpg">
 The AC disconnect to the solar must be on the outside of the house.
 I had to move the cable box and I basically moved it without changing the wires much.
 I had some difficulty finding two breakers that are required for this system.
 There was one that was empty, and eventually I discovered another that we were not using.
 At first I was thinking that two were not available, which would have required running a subpanel.
 <img src="images/main-panel.jpg">